I really really really hate driving. Partly it is stem from the fear of the action itself and partly because I’ve been in a car accident twice.

-So there has never been a real need to learn driving and unlike in the States where a driver’s license equates to the proof of your identity, in Singapore, we are issued with identity cards upon 15 years old.
-With ample transportation system, I can get away with not learning to drive.
+So there has never been a real need to learn driving and, unlike in the States where a driver’s license equates to the proof of your identity, in Singapore we are issued with identity cards upon 15 years old.
+This isn’t the case in countries like England the rest of the U.K., so that encourages them to learn to drive earlier.
+Plus, driving lessons in Stockport and other towns and cities are readily available and affordable.
+With an ample transportation system, I can get away with not learning to drive.

 However, when I’m in Kuala Lumpur, the train systems are so bad that it doesn’t really take you anywhere.
 The buses are just as bad with zero punctuality.
 I would’ve loved to walk if weather permits but the pavements are not well kept and often end suddenly with no pedestrian crossing allowance.
 Hence, for the past 2 years, I have been living in KL, my mode of transportation is Uber.
 Thank you, Uber!